 As a big company, Shell Energy offers a variety of jobs in a wide range of different areas and departments.
 From PR and marketing to sales and technical operations, it might have a vacancy for you.
 If you’re interested in a career with Shell Energy, you can find all the current vacancies on the careers page on its website.

-Shell Energy currently offers five different energy tariffs to new domestic customers.
-Four of these are fixed rate tariffs, meaning the unit rates stay at the same price for the duration of the contract, and one is a variable tariff, meaning the unit rates can change depending on the market price of energy.
+Shell Energy currently offers different energy tariffs to new domestic customers.
+Some are fixed rate tariffs, meaning the unit rates and standing charges stay at the same price for the duration of the contract, and one is a variable tariff, meaning the rates can change.

-All of the tariffs have Economy 7 options, are available as dual fuel tariffs (gas and electricity), and all bar one (the fixed for 23 months tariff) can be taken out as electricity only tariffs.
-Remember, all Smart Energy tariffs use 100% renewable electricity too!
+All of the tariffs have Economy 7 options, and are also available as dual fuel tariffs (gas and electricity).

 Fixed rate tariffs

-For a more detailed look at the supplier’s tariffs, including a breakdown of charges, average prices and more information on terms and conditions, head to our Shell Energy tariffs page.
+For a more detailed look at the supplier’s tariffs, head to our Shell Energy tariffs page.